Nazeer04/Call-Center-Analysis----Power-BI/README.md

 The goal is to present an interactive and intuitive dashboard that enables stakeholders to optimize staffing, improve customer service processes, and ultimately enhance the customer experience.
 This data-driven approach supports strategic decision-making to address key business challenges and improve overall efficiency.

 📊 Data Source
-- # Source: PwC Switzerland Virtual Internship Program via Forage
+- **Source**: PwC Switzerland Virtual Internship Program via Forage

-Type: Simulated customer service call center dataset
+- **Type**: Simulated customer service call center dataset

-Structure: Each record represents a call and includes fields like:
+- **Structure**: Each record represents a call and includes fields like:

   - Call ID

   - Agent

   - Date & Time

   - Call Topic

   - Answered (Yes/No)

   - Resolved (Yes/No)

   - Speed of Answer (seconds)

   - Average Talk Duration

   - Satisfaction Rating